ShadenKhaled85/Products-Gallery-Web-App/README.md

 A modern **Angular** web application designed to display products from an external API, allowing users to browse, view details, and manage their shopping cart.
-The application also includes a simple authentication flow.

 ---